TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/CodingBestPractices/AccessingTheDatabase.rst

 Accessing the Database
 ======================

-The TYPO3 database should always be accessed using the QueryBuilder of doctrine.
+The TYPO3 database should always be accessed using the QueryBuilder of `Doctrine`:pn:.
 The :php:`TYPO3\CMS\Core\Database\ConnectionPool` class can be used to create a :php:`\TYPO3\CMS\Core\Database\Query\QueryBuilder` instance::